khalsa-jio/silverstripe-content-creator/docs/en/getting-started.md

 ## 5. Start creating content

 1. Go to the CMS
-2. Create or edit a page
+2. Navigate to the page you want to edit.
-3. Look for the "Generate Content with AI" button (magic wand icon)
+3. Look for the "AI Content" button (rocket icon)
+4. Click the button to open the Content Creator modal.
-4. Enter a prompt describing the content you want to create
+5. Enter a prompt describing the content you want to create
-5. Review and apply the generated content
+6. Review and apply the generated content

 ## Next Steps